API reference

 Data structures

-class apscheduler.Task(*, id, func, executor, max_running_jobs=None, misfire_grace_time=None, state=None)
+class apscheduler.Task(*, id, func, job_executor, max_running_jobs=None, misfire_grace_time=None)

 Represents a callable and its surrounding configuration parameters.